nbs-system/nxtool/README.md

     comments = Text
     vers = Text
 ```
+First term is the key used in NAXSI_FMT and second term is the defined ElasticSearch type.
+Text is used as a backward
+compatible version of Keyword.
+We may drop the support of old elasticsearch version in the near future and replace
+Text with Keyword.

-It is noteworthy that one request might violate multiple core rule hence lead to multiple entries in elastic search.
+It is noteworthy that one request might violate multiple core rule and lead to multiple entries in ElasticSearch.